codewario/DrProfessorsHandyTranslator/README.md

 ## Install as a service (optional)

+You may want to run this as a service for various reasons, such as having it start on boot or having it restart automatically in case it stops due to an error condition.

 ### Windows service

 While this is possible on Windows via the use of [NSSM](https://nssm.cc), I'm not familiar enough with the tool to be able to provide instructions at this time.
 Windows services must implement a Windows-service control interface (the CPython interpreter does not), which is why special tooling is required to run "non-services" as a service.